-- 1.1 THAT the Audit Committee notes that there has been no allegation of whistle blowing reported through the Whistle Blowing Policy (SO 2/20). - 1.2 There have been no requests to enact the Regulation of Investigatory Powers Act 2000 in West Midlands Fire Service in the last year up to 31 March 2018. - 1.3 THAT the Audit Committee notes the content of the Whistle Blowing Standing Order 2/20 (attached as Appendix 1) and the Management of Information Framework, Standing Order 1/5, Appendix 4, (attached as Appendix 2).
+- 1.1 THAT the Audit and Risk Committee notes that there have been no allegations of whistle blowing reported through the Whistle Blowing Policy (SO 2/20). - 1.2 There have been no requests to enact the Regulation of Investigatory Powers Act 2000 in West Midlands Fire Service in the last year up to 31 March 2019. - 1.3 THAT the Audit and Risk Committee notes the content of the Whistle Blowing Standing Order 2/20 (attached as Appendix 1) and the Management of Information Framework, Standing Order 1/5, Appendix 4, (attached as Appendix 2).